rsathish29/NumberConverter/README.md

 spring_boot_elk_demo_springbootapp_1   /bin/sh -c java -javaagent ...
 Up      0.0.0.0:8080->8080/tcp

 ````
-11. Verify the health of the spring boot application using the browser(Credentials required)
+11. Verify the health of the spring boot application using the browser
 ````
 http://localhost:8080/actuator/health

 {"status":"UP"}
 ````
-12. Spring security is enabled for the application [userId:welcome, password:Hello@123]

-13. Verify if Kibana endpoint is accessible.
+12. Verify if Kibana endpoint is accessible.
 ````
 http://localhost:5601
 ````
-14. Verify if Swagger is up and running
+13. Verify if Swagger is up and running(Credentials required)
 ````
 http://localhost:8080/swagger-ui.html
 ````
+14. Spring security is enabled for the application [userId:welcome, password:Hello@123]

 ## Testing Instructions